Finesse/SwiftMailerDefaultsPlugin/README.md

 ]);
 ```

-The `from` value has the same format as the first argument of the `\Swift_Message::setFrom` method.
+The `from` value has the same format as the first argument of the `\Swift_Mime_SimpleMessage::setFrom` method.

-Or
+Or:

 ```php
 $defaultsPlugin->setFrom('johndoe@example.com', 'John Doe');
 ```

-The arguments has the same format as the `\Swift_Message::setFrom` arguments.
+The arguments has the same format as the `\Swift_Mime_SimpleMessage::setFrom` arguments.

 ## Versions compatibility